-Human Services Specialist Associate of Applied Science Degree
+Human Services Specialist

 The Human Services Specialist Program prepares the individual to begin a career as a human services paraprofessional.
 The curriculum covers the knowledge and skills necessary to work with many social service agencies in the areas of drug abuse counseling, aging, child care and mental health.